VOLTTRON/external-clients-for-rabbitmq/mqtt-volttron-client/README.md

    mqtt.prefetch         = 10
    ```

-5. Restart RabbitMQ broker.
+7. Restart RabbitMQ broker.

     ```
    ~/rabbitmq_server/rabbitmq_server-3.7.7/sbin/rabbitmq-server -detached
    ```

-6. Add a new RabbitMQ user for the MQTT client and set permissions to use VOLTTRON's virtual host
+8. Add a new RabbitMQ user for the MQTT client and set permissions to use VOLTTRON's virtual host.
+User name her should match the certificates created in step 3

     ```
     ~/rabbitmq_server/rabbitmq_server-3.7.7/sbin/rabbitmqctl add_user volttron1.paho-test default